New tool for digital archaeology: drone mapping

 - Transfer the images to Pix4Dmapper photogrammetry software for processing

-Model comparison – textured triangle mesh
+Model comparison of an archaeology site – textured triangle mesh

 Accuracy of Results